smashgg/developer-portal/README.md

 Here are some quick tips for your docs!

 1. Make sure to use H2's as these are used for page nav
-2. If you are linking to an external page (ie not on developer.smash.gg/*) please have these open in a new tab using `<a href="https://external-site.example" target="_blank">Hyperlink text</a>`
+2. If you are linking to an external page (ie not on developer.start.gg/*) please have these open in a new tab using `<a href="https://external-site.example" target="_blank">Hyperlink text</a>`
-3. If you are linking to a page within developer.smash.gg, please link it as `[hyperlink text](/page)` instead of `[hyperlink text](https://developer.smash.gg/page)`
+3. If you are linking to a page within developer.start.gg, please link it as `[hyperlink text](/page)` instead of `[hyperlink text](https://developer.start.gg/page)`
 4. Try to keep your characters per line to around 80.
 This helps prevent merge conflicts and is generally better for version control.